This Cilantro Lime Dressing is a fresh and zesty dressing for all kinds of salads. The perfect Cafe Rio and Costa Vida copycat recipe!

-One of the most important ingredients in this Cilantro Lime Dressing are tomatillos.
+One of the most important ingredients in this Cilantro Lime Dressing is tomatillos.
 They may look like unripe tomatoes, but these small, green fruits have a slightly more acidic, less sweet flavor than tomatoes and the texture is much thicker than tomatoes.
 You can find them in the produce section at your regular grocery store.
-To prepare, remove the tough outer husk, give them a quick rinse, then toss them in the food processor or blender with the rest of the ingredients listed below.
+To prepare, remove the tough outer husk, give them a quick rinse, then toss them in the food processor or blender and blend until smooth with the rest of the ingredients listed below.
 Tomatillos can be eaten raw or roasted, and their fresh flavor is perfect for a light, zesty dressing.
 If you love tomatillos (I know I do!) try our Homemade Tomatillo Salsa Verde next time you make Mexican food.

 Tips for Making Cilantro Lime Dressing